Honest Advice for Where to Stay in Tokyo for First-Time & Repeat Travellers

 Arghhh, where to stay in Tokyo?!
 With what feels like multiple cities within one major one, it can be very overwhelming trying to figure out where to rest your head after a long day exploring Japan’s capital.

-For several years, I have resisted the urge to write a dedicated article about Tokyo hotels.
+For several years, I resisted the urge to write a dedicated article about Tokyo hotels.
 Plenty of other sites write these round-ups, but I thought them a little disingenuous.
 How could the author honestly recommend a list of hotels they’ve not personally stayed in?

-I’ve visited Tokyo more than a dozen times over the past decade and as a different type of traveller each time: Part of a couple, flying solo, for business, as part of a family/group and on a budget.
+I’ve visited Tokyo more than a dozen times over the past decade and as a different type of traveller each time: Part of a couple, flying solo, for business, as part of a family/group & on a budget.
 I’m someone who can genuinely speak about staying in multiple hotels across multiple Tokyo neighbourhoods, because I’ve actually done it.

 If you’ve followed me a little while you’ll know I travel for the love of travel, not for free hotel stays.
 After all, I travelled for 9 years before I even started this blog.
 I pay my own way and decided to put this article together because my accommodation advice in my Tokyo itinerary was becoming quite lengthy thanks to all my trips!

-Whether you’re searching for the best hotels in Tokyo for first time visitors, or the best neighborhoods in Tokyo to stay for subsequent trips, learn my honest truths about top hotels in each area by reading on for more!
+To help you blend in when abroad, I am very particular about where I choose to stay.
+Whether you’re searching for the best hotels in Tokyo for first time visitors, or the best neighbourhoods in Tokyo to stay for subsequent trips, learn my honest truths about top hotels in each area by reading on for more!

 This post contains affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.